samueljhinnenkamp/Euchre_Project/README.md

 that should have been made based on the results have been recorded.
 Multiclass machine learning algorithms will be used to determine if a suit in hand should be passed on, bid trump, or be bid and played alone.

+Check out this [interactive app](https://samueljhinnenkamp.shinyapps.io/Euchre_App/) that uses the best created models to make suggestions in real-time.